 This auditor met with the Training Director who reported that PREA training is provided during the academy and every two years.
-She provided proof of training for all staff interviewed.
+She provided proof of training for all staff interviewed, with the exception of the medical staff.
 Non-uniform staff will receive PREA training at the facility prior to their in-service training.
 With few exceptions due to FMLA or long-term disability, all staff have completed the training within the 2 year period.
 All staff will again receive PREA training during the 2016 in-service training, a 40 hour training required for all staff.
 Refresher training is provided to staff through policy change notifications, as well as at the individual facility during briefings.